mantkiew/hello-cxx-modules/README.md

 ### Install CMake and CMake Tools extensions

-VSCode does not work with snap version of cmake out-of-the box.
+VSCode does not work with snap version of CMake out-of-the box.
 Set `CMake Path` to `/snap/cmake/current/bin/cmake` in "CMake Tools Extension Settings" or in `settings.json`:
 ```
 "cmake.cmakePath": "/snap/cmake/current/bin/cmake"
 ```

-### Configure the clang kit to use the toolchain file
+### Configure the Clang kit to use the toolchain file

 See `.vscode/cmake-kits.json`.

 ### Configure and build

-Ensure the clang 18 kit is selected in Configure
+Ensure the Clang 18 kit is selected in Configure

 ![CMake tool](cmake-tool.png)